backstage/backstage/docs/integrations/azure-blobStorage/discovery.md

 :::

-The Azure Blob Storage account integration has a special entity provider for discovering catalog entities located in a stroage account container.
-If you have a conatiner that contains multiple catalog files, and you want to automatically discover them, you can use this provider.
+The Azure Blob Storage account integration has a special entity provider for discovering catalog entities located in a storage account container.
+If you have a container that contains multiple catalog files, and you want to automatically discover them, you can use this provider.
 The provider will crawl your Blob Storage account container and register entities matching the configured path.
 This can be useful as an alternative to static